WELCOME TO THE SENSORY PERCEPTION RESEARCH LAB

 - The relationship between sensory processing and cognitive function

 - Differences in perception in clinical populations including, but not limited to, autism spectrum disorder, cochlear implant users, schizophrenia, and ADHD, and how these differences affect symptomatology

 We study these concepts at both the behavioural and neural level.
 To do this, we approach the topic from multiple perspectives, using behavioural psychophysical tasks, eye tracking, advanced neuroimaging techniques (fMRI, EEG, and TMS), and qualitative measures, including neuropsychological testing and questionnaires.

 More details of this work can be found by following the Research link above.
 We are always looking for research volunteers, and often have opportunities available for new research team members.
 If you are interested, please click on Contact Us for more information.

-Click HERE if you are interested in participating!
+If you are interested in participating, you can fill out a short participant form HERE.
+If you want more information about, click HERE if you are interested in participating!
 We can’t do this research without help from people like you!

 Individuals who are interested in applying for graduate school this fall or undergraduates currently at Western who are interested in joining the lab are strongly encouraged to contact me directly at: firstname.lastname@example.org

 If you are interested in applying to graduate school, information can be found HERE.

 If you are interested in applying for the advertised postdoctoral positions, information can be found HERE.